Riau Archipelago

 The Riau Archipelago is a geographic term (as opposed to administrative region) for the core group of islands within the Riau Islands Province in Indonesia, and located south of Singapore and east of Riau on Sumatra.
-Before the province of Riau Islands was formed, there was no ambiguity in term; however, in Indonesian language, both the archipelago and administrative province are referred to as simply "Kepulauan Riau".
+Before the province of Riau Islands was formed, there was no ambiguity in term; however, in Indonesian language, both the archipelago and administrative province are referred to simply as "Kepulauan Riau".
 The province may have the word "Provinsi" preceding it for clarity.
-Additionally the term BBK for Batam Bintan Karimun may refer to the archipelago.
+Additionally, the term BBK for Batam Bintan Karimun may refer to the archipelago.

 History

 The name of this archipelago predates the creation of the Indonesian province, and historically did not include the Lingga Islands or Natuna Islands, which now belong to that province.
 On the other hand, Singapore was considered a part of the islands, at least in the Islamic eras.

 Srivijaya and Jambi

-From 650 CE–1377 CE are accepted dates for the Srivijaya empire, the area seems to be well within the bounds of their control.
+From 650 CE–1377 CE are accepted dates for the Srivijaya empire, when the area seemed to be well within the bounds of their control.